introgreek/introgreek.github.io/docs/04-textbook/01-exam-1/pres.md

 Here are the steps to conjugate a verb in the present active.
 1. Get the verb's **present stem** by taking -ω or -μι off the first principal part.
-2. Apply the appropriate **personal endings**, depending on whether the verb is -ω or -μι.
+2. Apply the appropriate **personal ending**, depending on whether the verb is -ω or -μι.
 3. Apply a **recessive accent** based on the rules laid out [in the unit on accents](../basics/alphabet-and-accents#accents).

 #### Present Active Endings (-ω)